-I poked my head into the Nursery chamber, eager to see my magnificent Ant-beauty, Zita.
+I poked my head into the Nursery chamber, eager to see my magnificent ant-beauty, Zita.

-But she wasn’t there, the chamber was empty except with for pupa broods crawling around.
+But she wasn’t there, the chamber was empty except for the pupa broods crawling around.
 Where could she be?
 Why wasn’t she here?
 She was way too devoted to just neglect her duties.
 My head drooped.

 “And what are you looking for in there, Zoro?”

 I whirled around in shock.
 It was Kiki.
 She too worked in the nurseries.

 “You are looking for Zita, aren’t you?”
 Kiki crawled into the Nursery.

 Kiki crawled closer and knocked me with her head.

 “Ouch!”
 I cried.
 “What was that for, Kiki?”